ArrestedLightning/PyOszi/README.md

 * Add checksum verification
 * Implement file read/write
 * Implement DSO Settings read/write
+* Implement hooks for handling received data in external code

+## Examples
+All the main library code is in PyOszi.py.
+The files do_beep.py, press_button.py, and screenshot.py show examples of basic usage of the library.

 ## Contributing
 I am a bit limited in what I can test with only a single model of scope available to me.
 Pull requests with bug features and new features are welcome!